lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Citation policies
 =================

-**Cite the DESC’s publications for the DC2 simulated data set**, which is being used for DP0.
+**Cite the DESC’s publications for the DC2 simulated data set**, which is being used for DP0.1 and DP0.2.
-If you publish work based on the DP0 data set, you must cite “CosmoDC2: A Synthetic Sky Catalog for Dark Energy Science with LSST”
+If you publish work based on the DP0.1 or DP0.2 data set, you must cite “CosmoDC2: A Synthetic Sky Catalog for Dark Energy Science with LSST”
 (`Korytov et al 2019 <https://ui.adsabs.harvard.edu/abs/2019ApJS..245...26K/abstract>`_), “The LSST DESC DC2 Simulated Sky Survey” (`arXiv:2010.05926 <https://arxiv.org/abs/2010.05926>`_),
 and potentially “DESC DC2 Data Release Note” (`arXiv:2101.04855 <https://arxiv.org/abs/2101.04855>`_) if you used the Object or Truth-Match tables, which are presented in that release note.